xOmer12/adv_attacks_text_classification/README.md

 ## 📌 Notes
 - `--alpha` controls the perturbation step size.
 - `--test_frac` sets the fraction of the dataset used for testing.
-- `--enable_emb_proj` activates the proposed embedding projection method to enhance robustness.
+- `--enable_emb_proj` activates the proposed embedding projection method.

 ---